Udoka-AM/stakezone/d.md

 Top 5% (50 users): 25% of pool (5 USDC each)
 Top 10% (100 users): 20% of pool (2 USDC each)
 Top 25% (250 users): 20% of pool (0.8 USDC each)
-Platform fee: 10% of pool
+Platform fee: 10% of the pool

 ## Participation:

-By Friday deadline, 800 users have joined
+By the Friday deadline, 800 users have joined
 - Total pool: 8,000 USDC
 - Platform fee: 800 USDC
 - Distributable prize pool: 7,200 USDC